 Susie is good for me because she possesses the attributes of a good juror and she represents the audience I am trying to reach: smart, sincere believers and seekers who are not tracking every development in the apologetics world.
 There is a desperate and important need for scholars and experts; without them, none of us would have a foundation to stand upon as Christian Case Makers.
 But that’s not who I am, and I bet that’s not who you are either.
 I am a case maker; someone who wants to reach the 98% of Christians who aren’t even familiar with the notion of Christian Case Making.
 I’m after the folks who say, “Apologetics?
 What’s that?” or better yet, “Apologetics?
 Why should I even care about that?”
 I’ve often said that it’s not the expert witnesses who get to decide the fate of a defendant; it’s the twelve jurors who have been selected from the broad cross-section of our community.
 They are not experts, they’re just like you and me, and these are the folks that prosecutors and defense attorneys must convince.

 If you’re interested in Christian Case Making (and most likely you are if you’re reading this blog or have purchased Cold-Case Christianity), you know that the Church is filled with jurors, not expert witnesses.
 These are the folks we need to reach and train.
 Even more importantly, those in the Church who are facing challenges to their faith (and are beginning to question the truth for the first time) are most likely young people.
 These students are also jurors rather than experts; our efforts as Christian Case Makers need to be focused on them first.
-The one thing I’ve learned from criminal cases over the past twenty-five years is that it all comes down to what the jury thinks.
+The one thing I’ve learned from criminal cases over the past twenty-six (or seven) years is that it all comes down to what the jury thinks.
 It’s not about me and how intelligent or important I want to sound.
 It’s not about the prosecutor and how educated and articulate he wants to appear.
 It’s about communicating difficult concepts and evidential relationships in a way that makes sense to the jury; it’s about throwing the ball so they can catch it.
 That should comfort most of us as Christian Case Makers.
 We don’t have to try so hard to sound intelligent and informed.
 Yes, we need to be intelligent and informed, but in the end, our ideas and arguments need to be compelling and easily understood.
 We need to make accessibility our aim.